HASH1MX/B-TraeText/README.md

-# Brat Text Generator THIS IS VERY FUN
+# Brat Text Generator THIS WAS VERY FUN

 A simple web app that generates text in the style of "brat" albums in real-time as you type.